 ITM2B (Integral Membrane Protein 2B) is a Protein Coding gene.
-Diseases associated with ITM2B include Dementia, Familial British and Retinal Dystrophy With Inner Retinal Dysfunction And Ganglion Cell Abnormalities.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Transport to the Golgi and subsequent modification.
+Diseases associated with ITM2B include Retinal Dystrophy With Inner Retinal Dysfunction And Ganglion Cell Abnormalities and Dementia, Familial British.
+Among its related pathways are Transport to the Golgi and subsequent modification and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include beta-amyloid binding.
 An important paralog of this gene is ITM2C.

 UniProtKB/Swiss-Prot for ITM2B Gene